tsai-jiewen/jack-o-markdown/content/post/jupyter/index.md

 ---
+title: "[Wowchemy] Display Jupyter Notebooks with Academic"
+subtitle: Learn how to blog in Academic using Jupyter notebooks
+date: 2019-02-05T00:00:00Z
 summary: Learn how to blog in Academic using Jupyter notebooks
+draft: true
 authors:
   - Wowchemy
 lastMod: 2019-09-05T00:00:00Z
-title: "[Wowchemy] Display Jupyter Notebooks with Academic"
-subtitle: Learn how to blog in Academic using Jupyter notebooks
-date: 2019-02-05T00:00:00Z
 tags:
   - Wowchemy
 categories: []